-Hidden Costs of Buying an Investment Property in New Zealand and Australia (2026)
+Hidden Costs of an Investment Property: New Zealand & Australia

 Part 7 of the Property Investment Gotchas 101 series.

 The purchase price of an investment property is only 90–95% of what you’ll actually spend.
-Between stamp duty (Australia), legal fees, inspections, insurance, Healthy Homes upgrades (NZ), and loan costs, first-timers typically underestimate total buying costs by $15,000–$60,000+ depending on the market and property.
+Between stamp duty (Australia), legal fees, inspections, insurance, Healthy Homes upgrades (New Zealand), and loan costs, first-timers typically underestimate total buying costs by $15,000–$60,000+ depending on the market and property.

 | Cost | Typical range |